Latest Human Rights Wins

 Their message of hope touched the hearts of millions worldwide when a video of their act went viral.
 In response, the women were arrested and sentenced to a shocking 16 years in prison for "inciting and facilitating corruption and prostitution".

-After Yasaman’s arrest, Amnesty International launched a global petition to demand their release.
+After their arrest, Amnesty International launched a global petition to demand their release.
 Over one million people around the world signed their name to join this call for justice.

 After almost four years in prison, Yasaman and Monireh were freed in February 2023 – 12 years earlier than their original sentence.
-Their freedom would not have been possible without hundreds of thousands of people like you speaking out and standing up for human rights together.
 The pressure of our collective voices can make a difference – Yasaman and Monireh’s story is just one example.

 Saudi sponsorship of FIFA Women’s World Cup given the boot